Manas2030/Analyzing-movie-features-in-generating-revenue/README.md

 ## Contact
-For any furhter queries feel free to reach out the following contributors.
+For any further queries feel free to reach out the following contributors.

 Ananya Singh (ananya19144@iiitd.ac.in) </br>
 Devika Mittal (devika19463@iiitd.ac.in) </br>